TeddyDD/plundered/README.md

 Various Go packages extracted from bigger projects and modified for my use cases.

 Do what you want cause a pirate is free, you are a pirate!

+## Source code

+This repository is hosted on https://git.sr.ht/~teddy/plundered Patches can be send to https://lists.sr.ht/~teddy/public-inbox Read-only GitHub mirror is provided: https://github.com/TeddyDD/plundered

 ## List of packages